auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     S_4 = (state for next round and/or input for HMAC-SHA256)

+In actuality, the cyclic extension of `BcryptLongTag` is processed across rounds, so that moderately long tags have their bytes processed more evenly, and so that very long tags are truncated at `(rounds + 1) * 4136` bytes instead of 4136 bytes.
+However, the substring that affects a single round is repeated verbatim in four different operations within that round.

 This simplified overview demonstrates that the G3P's modifications to bcrypt also requisitions previously unused null bytes, much in the same way that PHKDF requisitions previously unused null bytes found in PBKDF2 for tagging purposes.

-If two states collide, then the result of modifying that state with XOR(x) will always be different than that same state modified by XOR(y) for distinct x and
-y.
-This observation is also true of BLOWFISH-EXPAND.
+If two states collide, then the result of modifying that state with `XOR(x)` will always be different than that same state modified by `XOR(y)` for distinct `x` and `y`.
+This observation is also true of `BLOWFISH-EXPAND`.

 For this reason, any state collisions in the original bcrypt will get pushed back apart at least once per round, because in order to be a collision, the